 We “Run in Circles”

-Referral: C4RJ receives a referral, usually from a police department or district attorney's office, of a case in which an offender faces criminal charges.
+Referral: C4RJ receives a referral, usually from a police department or district attorney's office, of a case in which an RP faces criminal charges.
 Police will have already presented the restorative justice option to those affected by the crime.

 C4RJ produced a film about our work called "Finding Courage: Addressing Harm with Restorative Justice Circles."
 Click the video to watch a 15-minute clip about restorative justice and the circle process.